Terms to know

 Latency

-How long it took from the time you ask your child to start a behavior such as cleaning the room to the time they start cleaning – This term is used often when capturing and analyzing data.
+How long it took from the time you ask your child to start a behavior such as cleaning the room to the time they start cleaning.
+Latency descriptions help capture and analyze data.

 Mand